maxchampoux/fx4biz-rest/README.md

 Delete an account.

 # <a id="payment_object"></a> Payment Objects #

+Sending a payment involves two steps:

+1. Generate the payment object with the [Create Payment method](#post-account-create).
+When you submit a payment to be scheduled, you assign a unique id to that payment.
+*Caution:* The payment created will be automatically rolled to the next closest working days if not confirmed in the scheduled date of operation.

+2. Confirm the payment to the API for processing, using the [Confirm Payment method](#confirm-payment).
+When you confirm a payment for processing, make sure you have sufficient funds in your wallet account balance.
+The funds transfer will be automatically locked-in if the wallet account balance is not sufficient.
+Make sure you always have enough funds on your wallet.
+*Caution:* Payment submission is an asynchronous process, so payments can fail even after they have been submitted and confirmed successfully.

 This `Payment` format is intended to be straightforward to create and parse, from strongly or loosely typed programming languages.
 Once a transaction is processed and validated it also includes information about the final details of the payment.